sage-code/maj/alphabet.md

 * labial  :  l, r
 * fricative: f, s, c, q, x

-Most consonants are read like in Latin ISO alphabet in: Italian.
+Most consonants are read similar to: Italian.
 Romanian;

 * Letter  `b`  is voiced, plosive, bilabial like `b` in "boss";
 * Letter  `c`  is fricative, alveolar, like `ts` in "cats" or `zz` in "pizza";